mysticcoders/www/_posts/2009-10-06-enums-internationalization-with-wicket.markdown

 	}
 }
 </pre>
-This custom Model can now be used with a Label (and many other components) to easily display any Enum :\n
+This custom Model can now be used with a Label (and many other components) to easily display any Enum :

 <pre lang="java" colla="+">
 public class HomePage extends WebPage {
 	private Season season = Season.SPRING;